4-H State Day and the Big E at Eastern States Exposition (ESE)

 There is no cap on the number of exhibits per region that may participate, nor do top placings attend ESE.
 Sign Up for time slots in these categories occur on the day of the event, at the registration table – first come, first served.
 This assists in allowing members to participate in more than one State Day opportunity so times do not conflict.
 Related criteria/form(s):

 There is no cap on the number of photos that may be entered into State Day however, only one photo per category (digitally enhanced, darkroom, traditional) per member may be submitted, and all photos must have been awarded a blue ribbon at the local level.
 Photos should not be submitted in frames, but mattes are accepted and encouraged.
 Any photo submitted to State Day must have been created in the 12 months preceding the 4-H event.
-Up to 9 photos (3 from each category) will be selected to be displayed at ESE throughout the entire fair.
+4-6 photos from each category will be selected to be displayed at ESE throughout the entire fair.
 Related criteria/form(s):

 Each region may send up to 16 posters.
 No red or white ribbons placing are allowed, given the large quantity of posters that move on to State Day.
 Posters are not re-evaluated at State Day however, a best of show placing is awarded.
 Each region, at Regional Day, will select one poster to send to ESE for display.
-Posters displayed at State Day do not qualify for submission to ESE.
+One poster from each region will be selected at Regional Day to go to Eastern States.
 Related criteria/form(s):

 *This document provides many tips for producing a great looking poster.
 Please be sure however, to use these tips and apply them to the criteria in our evaluation form, as 4-H posters should be informative and educational and some of the tips in this document speak to a more simplified message that uses few words, different from the types of posters we hope for at Vermont 4-H events.
 Questions can always be asked of your 4-H Educator for clarification.